solidsgroup/EM525/README.md

-FEM Coding Assignment: LST, Q4, Q9 Shape Functions
+FEM Coding Assignment 3: LST, Q4, Q9 Shape Functions
 ==================================================

 This assignment is similar to assignment 2: the objetive is to implement shape functions for